 15.01

-1. Where there are more TA positions available in a Department or College than there are eligible graduate students under 16.05 a) and b) in that Department or College, the University will post notice of the availability of all remaining TA position(s) in the Department or College for no less than seven (7) days.
+- Where there are more TA positions available in a Department or College than there are qualified graduate students in that Department or College, the University will post notice of the availability of all remaining TA position(s) in the Department or College for no less than seven (7) days.

-3. A TA assignment totaling five (5) hours or less per appointment need not be posted, and assignments will be reported to the Union at the end of each academic term.
-Article 15.06 shall apply, and such appointments shall be distributed equitably amongst qualified employees.
+- A TA assignment totaling twenty (20) hours or less per appointment is not required to be posted.
+Assignments will be reported to the Union at the end of each academic term.
+Article 16.09 Letters of Offer shall apply, and such appointments shall be distributed equitably amongst qualified employees.

 b.
 Research Assistants (RAs) and Student Assistants (SAs)

-2. A RA or SA assignment totaling twenty (20) hours or less per appointment needs not be posted, but Article 15.06 and 15.07 shall apply.
+- A RA or SA assignment totaling twenty (20) hours or less per appointment are not required to be posted, but Article 16.09 Letters of Offer shall apply.

 15.02